 There can be no doubt about her profession: the name Olympia was associated with courtesans; so too were black cats (see the far right of the picture); Olympia wears a provocative black necklace; and her maid appears to be bringing her a bouquet from a satisfied customer.

 In fact, the real surprise is that Olympia was accepted by the jury.
 Perhaps they thought that the criticism Manet would inevitably receive would chasten the young man.

-Manet complained that “insults are beating down on me like hail” and travelled to Spain to escape.
+“insults are beating down on me like hail”and travelled to Spain to escape.
 But Olympia was not all bad: Manet had shown that he was willing to stand up to the establishment, which encouraged the other impressionists to do likewise; and now everybody in Paris knew his name.